jodevak/ExpediaTest/README.md

 Since the api request to a specific hotel is unknown, the last regular or search request will be temporarily stored/cached such that when the user clicks on a hotel offer the server side will respond with a another dynamic content web page containing the detailed information about the hotel offer.
 For the sake of maintining the simplicity of this app; Redis framework was not used and the stored/cached response will be just a regular stored JSON object.

+important note,in case of home page, the main fetched json will be split into another one containing only fields that are necessary to be rendered in home page. --> optimization.

 # Prerequisite

 -Node.js